SakanaMarket/SakanaMarket/README.md

 Heyo!

-I'm Matt and I'm a small time indie game dev.
+I'm Matt and I like making smol games.

-Mostly, I make games for students to get interested in the world of cybersecurity, but I also like making retro games and making artsy things.
+Mostly, I make games for students to get interested in the world of cybersecurity, but I also like making retro games and making artsy things on the side.